 - 3. Indicate any anticipated transfer of responsibility due to future transfer of ownership or annexation. - 4.
 Provide a statement that a detailed Maintenance Plan will be prepared in accordance with SWQCCP requirements (see Appendix E-6 for guidance).

 APPENDIX E-2: STORMWATER QUALITY CONTROL PLAN TEMPLATE

-The worksheets are available on the City and County websites and are required for submittal as part of the 2020 Stormwater Quality Control Criteria Plan (SWQCCP).
+The following worksheets and sections are required for submittal as part of the 2020 Stormwater Quality Control Criteria Plan (SWQCCP).